 CHIEF PETERSEN ON LISTENING AND THE FREMONT PD

-In spite of the national turmoil, you’re here exploring a potential career with the Fremont Police Department.
-Simply seeking out our site at this point in time says something about you and your interest in helping others.
+In spite of national turmoil, you’re here exploring a potential career with the Fremont Police Department.
+Simply seeking out our site says something about you and your interest in helping others.

 Let me share a few more details on what’s going on within the Fremont PD for context.